 Life with a newborn – as you may be aware if your little one has arrived in the world already – means everything takes that little bit longer.

-Whether it’s a hungry tummy or a grumpy morning (and I don’t just mean the baby…) there is lots that can happen to slow down any process.
+Whether it’s a hungry tummy or a grumpy morning (and I don’t just mean the baby…) there are lots that can happen to slow down any process.

 Imagine… you are about to leave the service station after your pit stop and… there’s a rumble from beneath your baby’s bottom.

-Babies always seems to decide it’s time for a poop at simply the most inconvenient times.
+Babies always seem to decide it’s time for a poop at simply the most inconvenient times.